Victoria Landscape Photography: Forests, Coasts & Mountains

 So to mix metaphors, when two roads diverge in the woods, follow the light.

-The main 12 Apostles lookout offers sweeping views of the coast, yet there are only so many angles of the apostles before all images start to look the same.
+The 12 Apostles lookout offers sweeping views of the Great Ocean Road, yet there are only so many angles of the Apostles before all images start to look the same.
 Here’s what they look like from the other side.

 When photographing waterfalls, it’s tempting to use a wide-angle lens and include the entirety of the falls.
 But often, there are equally impressive hidden gems, waiting to be isolated and captured.